The Betty's Bay Penguin Colony is a marvelous year-round destination, not only during the feeding/breeding season.

 Best time to spot them is in the early morning or late in the afternoon when they return from fishing.
 Opening Hours: 7.30 a.m. until 5 p.m. last entry at 4.30 p.m.

-Best weather with least chance of rain is from October until March.
-The chance of increasing rainfall starts in May and lasts until September.
+Best weather conditions with very few precipitation from October until March.
+Most rainfall from from May until September.

 Betty's Bay is less popular and crowded than Boulders Beach.
 It is located at the Stony Point Nature Reserve near an abandoned whaling station.
-The whaling station was closed in 1930.
-The penguins started to breed here, and there isn't any reason for it.
+The whaling station was closed in 1930 and the penguins started to breed here.

 These cute guys weigh up to 3 kg and mate for life.
 They always return to the same nesting site for up to 15 years.
 Unfortunately, they have an endangered status.
 Only 170.000 penguins are left which is 10 % of their population 50 years ago.
 A wooden boardwalk leads visitors to the nesting burrows.